Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Denver has two wins against the spread, and is 2-2 overall, at home this season.
+- At home this year, Denver has two wins against the spread and is 2-2 overall.

-- The Broncos have two wins ATS (2-1) as 2.5-point favorites or greater at home.

-- In four home games this season, Denver has gone over the total once.

-- Philadelphia is 3-2 against the spread, and 3-2 overall, in away games.
+- In away games, Philadelphia is 3-2 overall and 3-2 against the spread.

-- The Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.
+- Away from home, the Eagles are unbeaten ATS (1-0) as 2.5-point underdogs or more.

-- In three of five away games this season, Philadelphia has hit the over.
+- This year, in three of five away games Philadelphia has hit the over.

 Powered by Data Skrive.